BaileyM96/Love.Dev/README.md

 ## Usage

 Registration process:
-To use our website, you need to register an account by providing your basic information, such as your name, email address, and date of birth.
-You will also be required to create a username and password for your account.
+To use Love.Dev, you need to register an account by providing your basic information, such as your name, email address, and location.
+You will also be required to create a password for your account.

 Profile creation:
-Once you have registered an account, you will be prompted to create a profile.
+Once you have registered an account on Love.Dev, you will be prompted to create a profile.
 This is an essential step as it will help other users find and connect with you.
-You will be asked to provide information about yourself, such as your programming languages, experience level, and the type of projects you're interested in working on.
-You can also upload your resume or portfolio to your profile to showcase your work.
+You will be asked to provide information about yourself, such as your programming languages, hobbies, and the type of projects you're interested in working on.

 Search and matching:
 Our website provides a search feature that allows you to filter and find other users based on their programming skills, experience, and interests.
 We also offer a matching system that suggests compatible matches based on the information in your profile.